gvwilson/sdxjs/module-bundler/index.md

 -   Load and evaluate that file and check that `everything` is defined correctly

 <%- include('/inc/multi.html', {pat: 'concatenate-programmatically-output-test.*', fill: 'js txt'}) %>

-## What should our test case include?

--   Use <g key="tdd">test-driven development</g> (TDD)
-    -   Create the test cases *before* writing the code to define what the code is supposed to do
-    -   Studies don't support the claim that it makes programmers more productive, but it doesn't seem to do any harm either
--   Four cases
-    -   File A requires File B
-    -   Files A and B both require File C, and only one copy of File C is included in the bundle
-    -   Files A and B require File C using different paths
-    -   Files A and B require each other (a FIXME)
--   Create a file `main.js` as an <g key="entry_point">entry point</g>
-    -   Name the other files geometrically to help keep them straight

-<%- include('/inc/code.html', {file: 'full/main.js'}) %>
-<%- include('/inc/code.html', {file: 'full/top-left.js'}) %>
-<%- include('/inc/code.html', {file: 'full/top-right.js'}) %>
-<%- include('/inc/code.html', {file: 'full/subdir/bottom-left.js'}) %>
-<%- include('/inc/code.html', {file: 'full/subdir/bottom-right.js'}) %>

-FIXME: diagram

--   Run `main.js` directly
--   When we're done, we should have a single `.js` file that produces exactly the same output

-<%- include('/inc/multi.html', {pat: 'full-directly.*', fill: 'sh txt'}) %>

 ## How can we find all the dependencies?